Cloudbox/Community/.github/PULL_REQUEST_TEMPLATE.md

+Please review this template and edit it as appropriate.
+It's not been provided as a thing to ignore.
+If there are things that don't apply, remove them.
+Don't just check boxes for the sake of checking boxes.
+Remove this paragraph and the related thing below.

 # Description

 Please include a summary of the change and which issue is fixed if any.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.